phalcon-orphanage/docs/en/reference/models-cache.rst

     }

 In the above example, ten plans were generated increasing the memory usage and processing in the application.
-Rewriting the code to take advantage of bound parameters reduce the processing by both ORM and database system:
+Rewriting the code to take advantage of bound parameters reduces the processing by both ORM and database system:

 .. code-block:: php